isaacnmm/pestpolicy-hugo2XX/content/posts/male-vs-female-bed-bug/index.md

 layout: post
 ---

-Unlike other big animals like mammals, it's not easy to tell male or female [bedbug](https://en.wikipedia. org/wiki/Bed_bug) by just looking. *On male vs. female bed bugs; female bedbugs have rounded abdomen while male counterparts have pointed ones.
+Unlike other big animals like mammals, it's not easy to tell male or female [bedbug](https://en.wikipedia.org/wiki/Bed_bug)by just looking. *On male vs. female bed bugs; female bedbugs have rounded abdomen while male counterparts have pointed ones.
 Unlike females, males don't lay eggs. * - *However, they participate in the reproduction process (mating).

 Both male and female bedbugs are brown in color and move equally fast - including *baby bed bugs.